µ-Dish 35 mm, high Glass Bottom

 - Available as a Bulk Box with 400 individually packed µ-Dishes per box

-- Available with a #1.5 ibidi Polymer Coverslip Bottom with optimized adhesion: µ-Dish 35 mm, high, for everyday use with diverse application possibilities
+- Available with a #1.5 ibidi Polymer Coverslip Bottom for optimized adhesion

 Test our everyday solution for cost-effective high-throughput experiments: Glass Bottom Dish 35 mm